How to Manage Your Money: 9 Simple Steps to Better Personal Finances

 8. Don’t forget tax planning

 Now that you’ve got the basics of money management down, here comes the fun part: Tax planning.
-Although thinking about your taxes may not be exactly thrilling, tax-advantaged saving and investing can help you get ahead.
+Although thinking about your income taxes may not be exactly thrilling, tax-advantaged saving and investing can help you get ahead.
 And keeping more of your money is definitely worth celebrating.

 Tax planning shouldn’t be an afterthought when the new year rolls around.
 You should stay organized throughout the year, keeping track of your income and deductions.

-You should also plan your budget around a contribution to a retirement account and decide whether you want to save for your child’s college education in a 529 plan.
+You should also plan your monthly budget around a contribution to a retirement account and decide whether you want to save for your child’s college education in a 529 plan.

 You might also choose to make contributions to a health savings account if you have a high-deductible health plan.